 In 2011, Tandana's scholarship program expanded to support university students.
 These students have a vision to be a professional and help their families.
 In exchange for Tandana's support, university scholarship recipients complete a set number of community service hours, using their new knowledge to help their communities.

 In 2017, Tandana supported 97 high school scholarship students and 21 university students.

 Growing an Organization

-Finally, Tandana also values its vibrant internship and fellowship program in Ecuador, through which long-term volunteers live in the communities and contribute in meaningful ways to education, public health, environmental work, or volunteer program leadership.
+Finally, Tandana also values its vibrant internship and fellowship program in Ecuador, through which long-term volunteers live in the communities and contribute in meaningful ways to education, public health, environmental work, information technology needs, or volunteer program leadership.
 This program is one more way that Tandana demonstrates its commitment to forming strong, long-lasting intercultural relationships and promoting respect for individuals from diverse backgrounds.